wrouesnel/docker.openstf/README.md

 * `HOSTNAME`
   Persistent hostname of this node.
 If unset defaults to the docker hostname.
-  This is used as the `nodename` for all CockroachDB replication operations.

 * `ADMIN_USER=admin`
   Username of the admin user for accessing online management functions of the